 - Water sewer backup: Covers damage caused by backup of the city water system through sink, tub, toilet and water drain.
 Costs an additional $12 per year.

-- Pet damage: Covers up to $500 in damage that your pet causes to the apartment including carpets, walls and baseboards.
+- Pet damage: Covers up to $500 in damage that your pet causes to the rental, including carpets, walls and baseboards.
 Costs an additional $18 per year.

 - Increased limits for jewelry: Theft of jewelry is covered up to $1,000 in the standard eRenterPlan policy.
-You can increase the limit to $2,500 for an additional $24 per year or increase the limit to $5,000 for $60 per year.
+You can increase the limit to $2,500 for an additional $24 per year, or $5,000 for $60 per year.

-If you shop at other major insurers, all of these eRenterPlan features will be available to you.
-But other insurers will also include the ability to change liability and medical payment limits and offer a wider variety of add-on features like identity theft coverage.
+Other major insurers offer the same features as eRenterPlan.
+However, other insurers also include the option to change liability and medical payment limits, and offer a wider variety of add-on features, such as identity theft coverage.

 eRenterPlan has a poor reputation for customer service, with users often complaining about the inaccessibility of customer representatives.
-Specifically, customer reviews cite difficulty canceling their eRenterPlan insurance policy given that its representatives are generally unresponsive.
-If you are a current policyholder and need to cancel, you cannot use your eRenterPlan login to cancel online.
-Your only option is calling its phone number at 1 (888) 512-4204.
+Specifically, customer reviews cite difficulty canceling their eRenterPlan insurance policy, given that representatives are generally unresponsive.
+If you are a current policyholder and need to cancel, you cannot use your eRenterPlan online login to cancel online.
+Your only option is to call (888) 512-4204.